Acetylide: Nomenclature

 The term acetylide is used loosely.
-It apply to an acetylene RC≡CM, where R = H or a side chain that is usually organic.
-The nomenclature can be ambiguous with regards to the distinction between compounds of the type MC2R and M2C2.
-When both hydrogens of acetylene are replaced by metals, the compound can also be called carbide, e.g. calcium carbide Ca(2+)[-C≡C-], which is calcium acetylide.
+It applies to an acetylene RC≡CM, where R = H or a side chain that is usually organic.
+The nomenclature can be ambiguous with regards to the distinction between compounds of the types MC2R and M2C2.
+When both hydrogens of acetylene are replaced by metals, the compound can also be called carbide, e.g., calcium carbide Ca(2+)[-C≡C-], which is calcium acetylide.
 When only one hydrogen atom is replaced, the anion may be called hydrogen acetylide or the prefix mono- may be attached to the metal, as in monosodium acetylide or sodium hydrogen acetylide, Na+[-C≡CH].
 Metal acetylide may be described as salts, but that description rarely comports with crystallographic analysis.

+Structure

 Alkali and alkaline earth acetylides

 In the absence of additional ligands, metal acetylides adopt polymeric structures wherein the acetylide groups are bridging ligands.
 Alkali metal acetylides have the general formula [M2C2 (M = Li, Na, K, etc).They are sometimes represented as [M+]2[-C≡C-] but the C---M bonding might also be described as polar covalent.
 They dissolve without decomposition in ammonia.
 Such solutions are proposed to contain solvated -C≡C− ions.

 Alkali metal and alkaline earth metal acetylides have the general formula [M'C2 (M' = Mg, Ca, etc).
 Rather than salt-like, they can be considered Zintl phase compounds, containing -C≡C− ions, with a triple bond between the two carbon atoms.
 They undergo ready hydrolysis to form acetylene and metal oxides: